Skip to main content

 One thing that gives me the most peace of mind is getting my catheter supplies from 180 Medical.
 I don’t have to worry about finding catheters locally or running out of supplies.
 180 Medical focuses on ways they can use technology to make the process of getting medical supplies as convenient as possible.

-They now offer a secure customer account portal with 24/7 online access at My.180Medical.com.
+They now offer a secure customer account portal with 24/7 online access at My.180Medical.com or the My 180 Medical App, available on the Apple App Store and Google Play.
 If you’re a customer, you can self-register for an account.
 Then you can easily log in on your phone, tablet, or computer, which makes it so convenient to access at any time.

 On the 180 Medical Customer Portal, you can: